aspnetzero/documents/docs/en/Deleting-A-Metronic-Theme-Angular.md

 * Go to **src -> app**.
 Open `app.component.html` and delete Theme2 code parts.

 * Open `bundles.js` and delete Theme2 bundles.

+Just note that, if you are deleting a theme on an already published application, don't forget to delete records with the name equals to "**App.UiManagement.Theme**" and name starts with "**Theme2.***" in AbpSettings table.